csu-cs/csci-315/docs/lectures/05-oop.md

 - Special method whose signature is a `~` followed by the name of the class.
+  - A destructor cannot be overloaded and does not take parameters.

+- A destructor is called automatically when an object goes out of scope or is deleted.

+- A destructor is typically used to free memory allocated by the constructor.
-- Particularly if the class contains pointers and the constructor contains calls to new, a destructor needs to be defined.
+  - If the class contains pointers and the constructor contains calls to `new`, a destructor needs to be defined.

+- Java does not have explicit destructors because of garbage collection.

 ::: code-group